Setting up a Freshwater Aquarium: A Guide for Beginners

 Where to Start

-As anyone who has ever been the proud owner of a fish tank can tell you maintaining a fish tank is a rewarding past time.
-Fish do not require as much attention as a dog, cat, or bird and fish tanks are a great addition to any home.
+As anyone who has ever been the proud owner of a fish tank can tell you, maintaining a fish tank is a rewarding pastime.
+Fish do not require as much attention as a dog, cat, or bird, and fish tanks are a great addition to any home.
 Small tanks are a fantastic way to teach a child about responsibilities as well as important lessons in chemistry and biology.
-So now that you have the desire and passion to set up a tank where should you start?
+So now that you have the desire and passion to set up a tank, where should you start?

 How Big and Where